Rossi999/regcrack/README.md

 ```bash
 ./regcrack 0x5A
 ```
-Btw, this github repositories were uploaded by git.Yeah, I was trying to get fimiliar with basic git usage and commands.
+Btw, this github repository was uploaded by git.
+Yeah, I was trying to get fimiliar with basic git usage and commands.